Humor Travel Life

 In case it wasn't obvious already, I love to travel, so what better excuse to take a big vacation than a milestone birthday?

-At the beginning of this month I ventured out on my 30th birthday trip: backpacking in Europe.
+At the beginning of this month I ventured out on my 30th birthday trip: backpacking around the U.K. and Europe.
 My destinations included Scotland, London, Paris, and The Netherlands.
 I would be staying in hostels with only a backpack as my main piece of luggage.
 Did I mention I've never stayed in a hostel before?
 My only image of hostel-life is the horrifyingly graphic Hostel film where people get kidnapped and murdered at a hostel in Eastern Europe.
 Oy.
 At the end of the day though, I'm a girl on a budget, and if I felt uncomfortable at any time I'd randomly announce at check-in that I'm ex-CIA.
 That may or may not be true...

 I had a good laugh with friends prior to leaving when I announced the airline I would be flying was called WOW Air.
 It's an Icelandic airline that offers inexpensive flights.
 It was only when I saw the physical airplane that I realized the joke had legs.
 What lay before us was a giant pinkish-purple vessel with 'WOW' written on the side in giant, capital letters.
 I could only imagine that thing soaring across the Atlantic.
 Upon getting inside the airplane, I discovered that the colorful theme didn't end at the exterior of the plane.
 We had pinkish-purple carpeted floors and flight attendants decked out in the bright design.
 If ever I was going to pretend I'm in a Britney Spears 'Toxic' music video remake, this would be it.